• Home

 Aspects under contention in a contested divorce

 An uncontested divorce means there is at least one matter involved in the divorce that can not be agreed upon.
-In some cases, there are no matters that not contested.
-In these cases, you have two options: you can either hire an attorney for divorce mediation services or you can hire an attorney to represent you.
+In some cases, there are matters that are contested.
+In these cases, you have two options: either hire an attorney for divorce mediation services or an attorney to represent you.

 From there, they will attempt to negotiate with your ex-spouse’s attorney.
 They will then go back and forth with offers and counter offers.
 If an agreement cannot be reached, the case will be brought to court and decided upon by a judge.